asterics/AsTeRICS-Grid/docs/documentation_user/10_word_forms.md

 15. **Down button**: moves the word form down within the list

 ## Word form actions
-Once word forms are defined for different elements, they can be used and selected using the action type `Change word forms`.
+Once word forms are defined for different elements, they can be used and selected using the action type `change word forms` in tab `Actions` of the modal for editing a grid element (see Fig. 1).
 Figure 2 shows the possibilities for configuring this action.

 ![edit view](./img/action-word-forms.png)
 *Fig.2: Configuring an action of type "Change word forms".*

+### General function
-In general most action types for `Change word forms` allow it to define tags (Figure 2.2) which are added to an internal (hidden) list of current tags, if the action is performed.
+In general most action types for `change word forms` allow it to define tags (Figure 2.2) which are added to an internal (hidden) list of current tags, if the action is performed.

 **Example 1**: for example there could be the following elements within a grid:
 * **Element "You"**: has action `change word forms` with tag `2.PERS`.